Nuclei-Software/nuclei-sdk/doc/source/contribute.rst

 If you want to port you Nuclei Processor Core based Board to Nuclei SDK, you need to follow these steps:

+And the best example is our evalsoc support, although it may contains many unused features you may not want to use, but it is our evaluation SoC and will supply to provide best support for Nuclei RISC-V CPU features, if you are already using it, please keep in update of the evalsoc support changes in each release, you can track it by diff each release changes, and please also remember Nuclei SDK release may also bump with NMSIS release.

 Assume your SoC name is ``ncstar``, based on Nuclei core **n307**, and **RISCV_ARCH** is ``rv32imafc``, **RISCV_ABI** is ``ilp32f``, and you made a new board called ``ncstar_eval``, and this SoC only support **FlashXIP** download mode.